Bikineh-Projekts/Maschinen/README.md

 ## About the project

-This repository contains the database foundation of a system for the **digitalization and optimization of production processes** through machine data acquisition.
-Production machines are connected via **Softing OPC programs** and deliver process, state, alarm, and performance data in a standardized way via the **OPC UA/DA protocol**, which is stored in a central SQL database.
-This data forms the basis for subsequent efficient data analysis and visualization.
+This repository contains the database foundation of a system for the **digitalization and optimization of production processes** through machine data acquisition, in the spirit of **Industry 4.0**.
+Production machines are connected via **Softing OPC programs** and, similar to a **SCADA** connection, deliver process, state, alarm, and performance data in a standardized way via the **OPC UA/DA protocol**, which is stored in a central SQL database.
+This provides the data basis for typical **MES** functions (production and machine data acquisition, fault tracking) as well as for deriving metrics such as **OEE (Overall Equipment Effectiveness)**.

 ## Goals

-- Replacing manual/paper-based logging with automated machine data acquisition
+- Replacing manual/paper-based logging with automated machine data acquisition (a core MES function)
-- Uniform, standardized data transfer via OPC UA/DA
+- Uniform, standardized data transfer via OPC UA/DA, as is common in SCADA systems
 - Persistent, structured storage of all relevant machine, state, alarm, and performance data
-- Foundation for data analysis and visualization (e.g. OEE metrics, downtime analysis, temperature monitoring)
+- Foundation for data analysis and visualization, including **OEE** calculation, downtime analysis, and temperature monitoring
+- Contribution to networked production in the spirit of Industry 4.0

 ## Tech stack